-The first phase of the Displaced Workers project is gathering information and doing research.
+The first phase of the Displaced Workers project was gathering information and doing research.

-The second phase is identifying and testing selected learning models.
-These can be existing programs being adapted to current situations or new approaches coming from knowledge of learners and local job markets.
-There are 11 beta-testing sites, seven in BC and four elsewhere in Canada (AB, ON, SK).
+The second phase involved identifying and testing selected learning models.
+These could be existing programs adapted to current situations or new approaches coming from knowledge of learners and local job markets.
+There were 11 beta-testing sites, seven in British Columbia and four elsewhere in Canada (Alberta, Ontario and Saskatchewan).

-The sites were chosen based on proposals that were reviewed by a selection committee made of project staff, partners and members of the Canadian National Advisory Committee (CNAC).
-Practices will vary from site to site and will be tested for scalability and effectiveness over a one-year period.
+The sites were chosen based on proposals that were reviewed by a selection committee made of project staff, partners and members of the Canadian Network Advisory Committee (CNAC).
+Practices varied from site to site and were tested for scalability and effectiveness over a one-year period.

-- Columbia Basin, BC: Workplace Skills in the Basin and Boundary
+- Columbia Basin, British Columbia: Workplace Skills in the Basin and Boundary

-- Coronach, SK: Surviving Downsizing: Reimagining Yourself in a Post-Layoff World
+- Coronach, Saskatchewan: Surviving Downsizing: Reimagining Yourself in a Post-Layoff World

-- Fraser Lake, BC: The Autumn Services “You” Project
+- Fraser Lake, British Columbia: The Autumn Services “You” Project

-- Fort Nelson, BC: Technology and Personal Skills Project
+- Fort Nelson, British Columbia: Technology and Personal Skills Project

-- Gold River, BC: Shaping the Future of a Rural Community through Improved Access to Technology
+- Gold River, British Columbia: Shaping the Future of a Rural Community through Improved Access to Technology

-- Lethbridge, AB: Moving Forward: New Opportunities, New Lives
+- Lethbridge, Alberta: Moving Forward: New Opportunities, New Lives

-- Mount Currie, BC: Fundamentals of Community-Based Business for Indigenous Communities and Beyond
+- Mount Currie, British Columbia: Fundamentals of Community-Based Business for Indigenous Communities and Beyond

 - Port Alice, Port McNeill and Port Hardy, British Columbia: Connect4Work: Digital Literacy for Displaced Workers